 Jordan Lake is a reservoir and vital regional resource west of Raleigh and south of Durham in Chatham County.
 It is a popular place for recreation, supplies water to surrounding communities, controls flooding and water quality, and helps conserve fish and wildlife habitats.

-A new raw water intake north of the Vista Point recreation area on the west side of Jordan Lake, with tunnel, pipeline and pump station to deliver water to a new water treatment facility.
+The Western Intake Partnership will develop a new raw water intake north of the Vista Point recreation area on the west side of Jordan Lake, with tunnel, pipeline and pump station to deliver water to a new City of Durham water treatment facility.

-Learn MoreRegional water supply pipelines to deliver treated water to our communities.
+Learn MoreWater supply pipelines to deliver raw water to new water treatment plant before being delivered to our communities.

 Learn MoreClick on the button below to view a library of studies and documents related to the Jordan Lake Water Supply Program.